 - Stealth Pun: The game's title.
-It actually means stuffing your pet into a tin can.
+It actually means killing your pet and stuffing its remains into a tin can.

-- Surprise Creepy: The game, on the surface, appears like a simple, lighthearted children's pet simulator, but pushing the last option kills and shreds your pet.
+- Surprisingly Creepy Moment: The game, on the surface, appears like a simple, lighthearted children's pet simulator, but pushing the last option kills and shreds your pet.